nicoletnt/hello-space/README.md

 it was passing by at the speed of light

 You and me, we never unveil mysteries...
-Once we were shining - we never tried again
+Once we were shining - we never tried again"